After her husband nearly died from heatstroke, she took her fight to the highest levels - KTVZ

 “Safety is always our priority, and we encourage our team members and service providers across FedEx to take precautions in the hot weather by staying hydrated, taking frequent breaks, and recognizing the signs of heat-related illnesses,” FedEx said in a statement.

-An Amazon spokesperson said all company-braded vehicles are air-conditioned and always have been.
+An Amazon spokesperson said all company-branded vehicles are air-conditioned and always have been.

 UPS has in recent years implemented its own safety protocols to protect workers, including educating drivers on how to prevent overheating, providing them with cold drinks during their shift and outfitting them with hats and sleeves designed to keep the body cool.